-In 2015-16, 26 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
-The group represented nearly 20% of the senior class, far surpassing the national average of 2% of high school seniors that move onto collegiate athletic careers.
-This year, Canisius student-athletes are pursuing their academic and athletic careers at schools such as Princeton, Harvard, Penn St., Bowling Green, Navy, Cornell, Boston College, Miami, Williams College and Cal-Berkley.
+In 2018-2019, 19 Canisius student-athletes committed to colleges and universities throughout the United States to continue their academic and athletic pursuits.
+The group represented nearly 10% of the senior class, far surpassing the national average of 2% of high school seniors who move on to collegiate athletic careers.
+Canisius student-athletes are pursuing their academic and athletic careers at schools such as Princeton, Harvard, Penn St., Bowling Green, Navy, Cornell, Boston College, Miami, Williams College and Cal-Berkley.

-Canisius sponsors 15 varsity athletic teams.
-During the past six years, the Crusaders varsity teams have won an astounding 87 championships out of a possible 169 regular season and playoff titles combined.
+Canisius sponsors 19 varsity athletic teams.
+During the past seven years, the Crusaders varsity teams have won an astounding 92 championships out of a possible 183 regular season and playoff titles combined.
 Not included in that total are exploits of the school's crew program that is nationally recognized.

 All of the physical changes are an important part of the overall picture, but the student-athletes are the driving force behind the school’s legacy…past, present and future.

-Canisius is proud that a large percentage of its student body participates in athletics.
+A large percentage of the Canisius student body participates in athletics.
 As a Catholic institution in the Jesuit tradition, Canisius promotes the development of the human spirit, mind and body.
-Canisius Athletics will continue to serve as a vehicle for these qualities, as well as fostering a safe, fun and friendly environment for our student athletes to develop strong character, integrity, loyalty, and a strong sense of team work and sportsmanship.
+Canisius athletics will continue to serve as a vehicle for these qualities, as well as fostering a safe, fun and friendly environment for student athletes to develop strong character, integrity, loyalty, and a strong sense of team work and sportsmanship.

-Students are encouraged to take part in any one of the 15 varsity athletic programs Canisius offers, or one of the 40 clubs through Student Activities.
+Students are encouraged to take part in any of the 19 varsity athletic programs Canisius offers, or the 40 clubs.
 We feel strongly that our students will not only develop athletic skills by working with our outstanding coaching staff, but also benefit from an athletic philosophy that promotes fitness for life, and a commitment to a healthy lifestyle free of drugs and alcohol.

 Director of Athletics